Toby70b/SGGC_UI/README.md

 ## Things to improve

-- [ ] General cleanup and refactoring
+- [ ] improve type coverage around deserialization (lack of support in the language, especially around generic types killed my enthusiasm for this though)
 - [ ] Improve logging framework, especially with AWS

 ## Thanks to